Responsive Nonprofit Moves Management

 Clues that someone has major donor potential include:

-• While they haven’t yet made a major gift to you, they’ve made several smaller ones over the past year or two that add up to quite a bit.
+• While they haven’t yet made a major gift to you, they’ve made several smaller ones over the past year or two that add up to substantial donor lifetime value

-• They’re on a board (your board or some other organization’s).
+• They’re a nonprofit board member (your board or some other organization’s)

 Step 2: Donor Qualification

-Interest: What evidence is there about their interest in your organization or cause?
-Do they give to other organizations in your cause space?
+What evidence is there about their interest in your organization or cause?
+Do they give to other organizations in your cause area?
 Do they have a personal connection to your cause?
 This is all useful information.

 Step 3: Cultivation